Virus surge fears, UK leader’s quarantine, mar ‘Freedom Day’

 As of Monday, face masks were no longer legally required in England, work-from-home guidance ended and, with social distancing rules shelved, no limits existed on the number of people attending theater performances or big events.

-For nightclubs, it is the first time they have been allowed to open in almost 18 months, and from London to Liverpool, thousands of people danced the night away at “Freedom Day” parties starting at midnight.
+Nightclubs were allowed to open for the first time in almost 18 months, and from London to Liverpool, thousands of people danced the night away at “Freedom Day” parties starting at midnight.

 “I’m absolutely ecstatic,” clubgoer Lorna Feeney said at Bar Fibre in the northern England city of Leeds.
-“That’s my life, my soul -- I love dancing.
-It bonds me,.
-It's amazing.
-It makes me feel so good.”
+“That’s my life, my soul — I love dancing."

 Once a ceremonial ribbon was cut, the crowd ran toward the dance floor as confetti canons went off and a disco ball spun above.
 Soon, unmasked clubgoers dancing to a live band’s rendition of Whitney Houston’s “I Wanna Dance With Somebody” filled the floor.

-One of the people attending The Piano Works party, Mark Troy, called the return of nightclubs “a most joyous occasion.”
+But while entertainment businesses and ravers are jubilant, many others are deeply worried about scrapping restrictions at a time when COVID-19 cases are on a rapid upswing because of the highly infectious delta variant first identified in India.
+Cases topped 50,000 per day last week for the first time since January.
+Deaths remain far lower than in the winter thanks to vaccines, but have risen from less than 10 a day in June to about 40 a day in the past week.

-But while entertainment businesses and ravers are jubilant, many others are deeply worried about the British government’s decision to scrap restrictions at a time when COVID-19 cases are on a rapid upswing due to the highly infectious delta variant first identified in India.
-Cases topped 50,000 per day last week for the first time since January, although virus deaths remain comparatively low so far.
+Prime Minister Boris Johnson, who has dialed down talk of freedom in recent weeks, urged the public to “proceed cautiously” and “recognize that this pandemic is far from over.”

-Prime Minister Boris Johnson, who has dialed down talk of freedom in recent weeks, urged the public to exercise “prudence and respect for other people and the risks that the disease continues to present.”
+Or, as Deputy Chief Medical Officer Jonathan Van-Tam put it at a televised news conference: “Don't tear the pants out of this.”

 In a reminder of how volatile the situation is, the prime minister was spending “Freedom Day” in quarantine.
-Johnson and Treasury chief Rishi Sunak are both self-isolating for 10 days after contact with Health Secretary Sajid Javid, who tested positive for COVID-19 on Saturday.
+Johnson and Treasury chief Rishi Sunak are both self-isolating for 10 days after contact with Health Secretary Sajid Javid, who has tested positive for COVID-19.

-Johnson initially said he would take daily tests instead of self-isolating -- an option not offered to most people -- but U-turned amid widespread public outrage.
+Johnson initially said he would take daily tests instead of self-isolating — an option not offered to most people — but U-turned amid public outrage.

 The prime minister is among hundreds of thousands of Britons who have been told to quarantine because they have been near someone who tested positive.
 The situation is causing staff shortages for businesses including restaurants, car manufacturers and public transport.